 Today the International Rose Test Garden sits in the beautiful Washington Park and contains over 10,000 rose bushes of 650 varieties.
 Roses bloom from April until October but the best time to visit is in June when it peaks.
-Not only are the roses a real draw to the park, but the views are spectacular as well.
-On a clear day you can see all the way to Mount Hood!
+Not only are the roses a real draw to the park, but the views are spectacular.
+On a clear day, you can see all the way to Mount Hood!

 33. Relax in the Japanese Gardens

 The Portland Japanese Garden is the perfect place to visit if you’re looking for a quiet and relaxing afternoon escape from the city.
-Also located in Washington Park, the Japenese Garden occupies 12 acres and is full of walking paths, ponds, water features, gardens, and beautiful Japanese architecture.
-Bring a book or a journal and spend a few hours of zen.
+Also located in Washington Park, the Japanese Garden occupies 12 acres and is full of walking paths, ponds, water features, gardens, and beautiful Japanese architecture.
+Bring a book or a journal and spend a few hours in zen.

 34. Visit the Animals in the Oregon Zoo

-The zoo is also in Washington Park and is easily accessible via MAX (Portland’s light rail).
+Also, the zoo is in Washington Park and is easily accessible via MAX (Portland’s light rail).